 The goal of our teachers is to create an environment that encourages the pursuit of excellence in all facets of a child’s work, to stimulate a sense of curiosity, and to encourage the development of independence and individual responsibility as well as a social conscience.
 As much as possible, our teachers avoid the role of “sage on stage” who imparts content to students that they can just as easily obtain from books or other sources.
 Instead, our teachers for the most part act like tutors who float from student to student, checking on progress, ensuring that skill development is continuing, and remediating any problems during the learning process rather than doubling back after a test failure to understand where things went wrong.

-Unlike most traditional schools, especially elementary schools, our students interact with several different teachers.
-They benefit from understanding the differences among teaching styles and learning how to meet the varying expectations of individual teachers.
+Unlike most traditional public and private elementary schools, our students interact with several different teachers.
+This allows our students to benefit from understanding the differences among teaching styles and learning how to meet the varying expectations of individual teachers.

 As students mature, more time is spent outside the classroom.
 The upper elementary and middle school students participate actively in "Socratic dialogue,” which involves close textual analysis of original texts and group discussion.

-Emerson School incorporates an individual curriculum that continues and expands upon the Montessori curriculum employed in the preschool program.
+Located in Palo Alto, CA, Emerson School incorporates an individual curriculum that continues and expands upon the Montessori school curriculum employed in the preschool program.
 The specific components include:

 Students develop skill and fluency in reading, writing, speaking, and listening, the basics of the language arts.
 Reading skills give them independence in learning and the joy of exploring appropriate literature.
 Students are involved in extensive writing, including creative writing and research projects appropriate to their abilities.
 They use their language arts as enabling skills throughout the curriculum.